In the Hunt is a rarity in the world of Shoot ’em ups, for once your not in some hyped up space vehicle.

 Sound wise, yes, its great.

-The soundtrack suits the atmosphere perfectly and the sonic overload is throughout including the sound FX which provide a crunchy and satisfying accompaniment to the action that unfolds all around you.
+The soundtrack suits the atmosphere perfectly and the sonic overload is throughout including the sound FX which provide a crunchy and satisfying accompaniment to the action that unfolds all around you with muffled explosions and implosions that confirm that yes, you are indeed underwater and the sonic overload accompanies the intense action perfectly.

 Is In The Hunt worth your time?